Language selection

 5. Subsection 32.2(4) of the Act specifies that an importer's obligation to make a correction in respect of imported goods ends four years after the goods have been accounted for under subsection 32(1), (3), or (5).

-6. Corrections to declarations under section 32.2 of the Act must be presented on a properly completed Form B2, Canada Customs - Adjustment Request.
-For more information on how to submit adjustment requests, refer to Memorandum D17-2-1, Coding of Adjustment Request Forms.
+6. Corrections to declarations under section 32.2 of the Act must be presented on a properly completed Customs Accounting Declaration (CAD).
+For more information on how to submit adjustment requests, refer to Memorandum D17-2-1: Adjusting Commercial Accounting Declarations.

-8. The 90-day time period to make a correction to a declaration of origin, tariff classification, or value for duty under section 32.2 of the Act begins on the date the importer has, or was considered to have had, reason to believe that a declaration is incorrect.
+8. The 90-day time period to make a correction to a declaration of origin, tariff classification, or value for duty under section 32.2 of the Act begins on the date the importer has reason to believe that a declaration is incorrect.

 10. Where there is uncertainty on how to correctly account for the origin, tariff classification, or value for duty of the goods, importers are strongly encouraged to request a ruling from the CBSA.
-The procedures for obtaining a ruling are outlined in Memorandum D11-4-16, Advance Rulings Under Free Trade Agreements, Memorandum D11-11-1, National Customs Rulings (NCR), and Memorandum D11-11-3, Advance Rulings for Tariff Classification.
+The procedures for obtaining a ruling are outlined in Memorandum D11-4-16: Advance Rulings for Origin Under Free Trade Agreements, Memorandum D11-11-1: National Customs Rulings (NCR), and Memorandum D11-11-3: Advance Rulings for Tariff Classification.

 12. When dealing with goods covered by a free trade agreement, an importer may be required to make a correction to a declaration for the period before the date that they have specific information because of obligations regarding importations under that free trade agreement.

 13. Subsection 32.2(1) of the Act requires an importer to make a correction to a declaration if the importer has specific information that the proof of origin on which a declaration was based contains incorrect information.
-Therefore, when an importer becomes aware that a proof of origin is no longer valid for imported goods, it is required to make corrections to all affected declarations for the period covered by that proof of origin in accordance with the self-adjustment provisions of the Act.
+Therefore, when an importer becomes aware that a proof of origin is no longer valid for imported goods, they are required to make corrections to all affected declarations for the period covered by that proof of origin in accordance with the adjustment provisions of the Act.

-15. For a pictorial representation of the following information, refer to Appendix A of this memorandum.
+15. For a pictorial representation of the following information, refer to Appendix A: Corrections as a result of an importer initiated audit or review of this memorandum.

 18. Where all previous conditions are met, importers will not be required to make a correction to a declaration before the date of the internal report.
 Importers will only be required to account for the goods according to the recommendations of the internal report on a going forward basis.